 InnovatePGH is a public/private partnership that elevates and accelerates Pittsburgh’s status as a global innovation city and supports the Innovation District in Pittsburgh’s Oakland neighborhood.

 The Pittsburgh Robotics Network empowers and strengthens robotics companies in the Pittsburgh region and positions the ecosystem as an internationally recognized powerhouse.

 Startup Genome, a global leader in ecosystem research, spotlights the Pittsburgh startup ecosystem as part of its network of 290+ ecosystems worldwide.
 Pittsburgh is ranked 23rd nationally and 31st globally in the top emerging ecosystems with its advanced manufacturing/robotics, life sciences and space tech sectors recognized.
-Pittsburgh has also notably experienced 42.6% growth in ecosystem value, per Startup Genome.
+The region has also notably experienced 42.6% growth in ecosystem value, per Startup Genome.

 PITTSBURGH AI AND ROBOTICS COMPANY SUCCESS STORIES

 Pittsburgh, one of the top robotics and AI hubs in the United States, is home to several successful leaders in the industry.
 Read on to learn about more the success artificial intelligence and robotics companies have found in Pittsburgh.

 London-based portfolio medical technology company Smith+Nephew focuses on the repair, regeneration and replacement of soft and hard tissue through the invention and real-world application of new technologies across healthcare like orthopaedics, sports medicine & ENT and advanced wound management.
 In 2021, S+N opened a new facility in Pittsburgh focused on robotics technology, R&D and surgical training – advancing innovation in orthopaedic surgery.